IONI0/SubsPlus-Scripts/README.md

 ---

 ### Hidive_Splitter
-Relavant for [multi-downloader-nx](https://github.com/anidl/multi-downloader-nx) and [hidive-downloader-nx](https://github.com/anidl/hidive-downloader-nx).
 Split and combine lines so that each line has its own event.
 This prevents subtitles from shifting positions.
 Note: Some orders will be reversed to preserve rendering position.
+Erai-raws has started to implement this feature and it can be enabled on [multi-downloader-nx](https://github.com/anidl/multi-downloader-nx) by adding `--combineLines` to the arguments but running this on top of them is still safe.

 #### Usage
 ```